madox2/vim-ai/README.md

 - Generate text or code, answer questions with AI
 - Edit selected text in-place with AI
 - Interactive conversation with ChatGPT
-- Supports custom roles and more
+- Custom roles
+- Integrates with any OpenAI-compatible API

 ## How it works